prose11/RPIPs/RPIPs/RPIP-1.md

     - **Core**: improvements relevant to core protocol design.
     - **RPRC**: application-level standards and conventions, including non-core contract standards such as [RPRC-3](RPIP-3.md).

 - A **Meta RPIP** describes a process surrounding Rocket Pool or proposes a change to (or an event in) a process.
 They may propose an implementation, but not to Rocket Pool’s codebase.
-Examples include procedures, guidelines, changes to the decision-making process (i.e. governance).
+Examples include procedures, guidelines, and changes to the decision-making process (i.e. governance).

 - An **Informational RPIP** describes a Rocket Pool design issue, or provides general guidelines or information to the Rocket Pool community, but does not propose a new feature.